Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 No matter what you serve it with, this restaurant-quality culotte recipe is guaranteed to impress.
 It is so delicious!

 📌 Pin it for later!Did you enjoy this page?
 Save it on Pinterest for later!

 Save the Video Pin

-Did you try this grilled beef recipe?
+Did you try these picanha skewers?
 Let us know in the comments below and with a rating!
 I love to hear from you.